doomvox/raku-study/notes/meeting_2021jun20.md

         My first preference would be to get :P5 working so that it's perfectly compatible with perl, second best would be to carefully document the ways it's not compatible, third best would be to deprecate it and generate a warning when you try to use it.

-        The absolute worst thing to do is what's currently being done: leaving a semi-broken feature lying around, and then when someone trips over it imply they're dumb for trying to use it.
+        The absolute worst thing to do is what's currently being done: leaving a semi-broken feature lying around (and then when someone trips over it imply they're dumb for trying to use it).

         This issue has been open for over two years now.

         \#END<sub>SRC</sub>

-<a id="org09ec186"></a>
+<a id="orgfee7a37"></a>

 ## other topic ideas

-<a id="org8f219f1"></a>
+<a id="org5e20659"></a>

 ### raku classes as data containers (joe brenner)